Jas Athwal: Local councillor

+2019 general election

 Shortly before the 2019 general election, Athwal stood to be selected to be the Labour parliamentary candidate for his home constituency of Ilford South, with the incumbent Labour MP Mike Gapes having defected to Change UK.
 Athwal was suspended from the party on the evening before members were due to vote, on the basis of serious allegations of sexual harassment.
 Athwal denied the allegations and called for due process.
 Sam Tarry, Athwal's rival in the contest, was subsequently selected in a vote a few weeks later.
-The timing of Athwal's suspension on the evening before the vote, was publicly questioned by neighbouring MP, Wes Streeting, since Tarry had close links to Jeremy Corbyn, the then Leader of the Labour Party.
+The timing of Athwal's suspension on the evening before the vote, was publicly questioned by neighbouring MP, Wes Streeting, since Tarry had close links to Jeremy Corbyn.
 The leader of the Conservative opposition on Redbridge Council urged Athwal to stand down as leader until the matter of his disputed suspension from the Labour Party was resolved.
 Redbridge Labour Group responded with a statement that "While this process runs its course, Jas Athwal will continue as Leader of Redbridge Council with our full support".

 On 15 September 2020, Athwal was cleared of wrongdoing by the Labour Party, and his suspension was lifted.
 Athwal called for an independent probe into the way that he was suspended on the eve of the selection vote.

+2024 general election

-On 10 October 2022, Athwal was selected as the Labour prospective parliamentary candidate (PPC) for the Ilford South constituency at the next election, defeating the incumbent Sam Tarry, by 499 votes to 361.
+On 10 October 2022, Athwal was selected as the Labour prospective parliamentary candidate (PPC) for the Ilford South constituency at the 2024 election, defeating the incumbent Sam Tarry, by 499 votes to 361.
+In April 2024 Tarry submitted a complaint about the vote saying discrepancies in the Labour membership list suggested tampering.

+Athwal was elected as MP for Ilford South on 4 July 2024 with 40.2% of all votes, and a majority of 6,894.
+He was succeeded as Leader of Redbridge London Borough Council by fellow councillor Kam Rai.

+In November 2024, Athwal voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.
+In December 2024, Athwal voted against the Ten Minute Rule motion for having a more proportional representation of electing parliament opting to maintain the House of Commons existing first past the post voting system.